aheward/TestFactory/README.md

     end
     ```
 8. The setting of random values for select lists in a data object is determined by passing the symbol `:random` in the instance variable or as the value in the key/value pair passed in an `#edit` method's `opts` parameter.
 The `#create` and `#edit` methods will handle the necessary logic.
 The purpose is to prevent the need for custom randomizing CRUD methods in the data object.
+9. See the gem_ext.rb file's discussion of the Watir `#fit` method for additional design pattern rules to follow.

 Notice
 ------